coltov524/Django-Project/README.md

-# 📚 Django Course Marketplace — Coltov Academy
+# 📚 Django Course Marketplace — Colțov Academy

 Coltov Academy is a full-stack Django-based course marketplace platform where users can create, sell, and enroll in online courses.
 It is designed to simulate a real-world e-learning system with full support for instructor and student workflows.